sony/SR-Display-Plugin-Preview-ZB/README.md

 1. Launch ZBrush.
 2. Press the Load ZScript button to load a new ZScript into the ZScript window.
 3. Select SRDPluginZbrush.txt (put SRDPluginUtil.txt in the same folder) and SRDPluginZbrush.zsc is automatically generated.
-4. Replace generated SRDPluginZbrush.zsc file with the file that already exist "C:\Program Files\Maxon ZBrush XXXX\ZStartup\ZPlugs64" (XXXX is ZBrush version.)
+4. Replace generated SRDPluginZbrush.zsc file with the file that already exists in "C:\Program Files\Maxon ZBrush XXXX\ZStartup\ZPlugs64" (XXXX is ZBrush version.)

-Reference Guild about ZBrush Plugin
+Reference Guide about ZBrush Plugin

 - [Zscript english page](https://docs.pixologic.com/reference-guide/zscript/)